 There is no history of terrorism in Costa Rica, however there are incidents of violent crime, occasionally targeting tourists.
 There has been an increase in attacks on tourists leaving the airport in hired cars in San Jose.
 Belongings should be watched carefully at all times and in all places, particularly in bus stations and on public transport.
 Theft of, and from, cars is common.
 Do not wear jewellery or carry large amounts of cash and avoid moneychangers on the street.
 Strikes, protests and blockades have recently taken place without warning and further demonstrations could disrupt travel on main roads, particularly those connecting San Jose with the coast.

 Emergency Phone Number

 The Costa Rican Colón (CRC) is divided into 100 céntimos and is the official currency, although US Dollars are also widely accepted.
-US Dollars and travellers cheques can be exchanged in banks and many hotels.
-Banks charge a service fee for cashing travellers cheques and currency other than US$ is difficult to exchange.
-Using black market exchange options is risky as they have been known to pass on counterfeit bills printed in Colombia.
-Banks close anywhere from 3pm to 6pm.
+US Dollars can be exchanged in banks and many hotels, but currency other than US Dollars is difficult to exchange.
+Using black market exchange options is risky as these unofficial outlets have been known to pass on counterfeit bills printed in Colombia.
+Banks close anywhere from 3pm to 4pm.
 Major credit cards are widely accepted, although American Express and Diners Club might be more limited.
 ATMs are available in major towns throughout the country, but it is advisable to always have some local cash handy.